denoland/docs/deploy/manual/pricing-and-limits.md

-This restriction is in place because connecting to port 443 without terminating TLS is frequently used in TLS-over-TLS proxies, which are prohibited on the Deno Deploy Free plan as per our Fair Use Policy.
+This restriction is in place because connecting to port 443 without terminating TLS is frequently used in TLS-over-TLS proxies, which are prohibited on the Deno Deploy Free plan as per our Acceptable Use Policy.

 This restriction impacts Free tier customers only.
 Pro tier customers are able to connect to port 443 with both `Deno.connect` and `Deno.connectTls`.